masashitanimura/2.0/pages/api/listInboundStreams.md

   - port - The port bound to the service

-  - processId -
+  - processId - The process ID of the EMS instance processing the API command

-  - processType -
+  - processType - Origin or edge, depending on the EMS instance processing the API command

   - queryTimestamp – The time (in UNIX seconds) when the information in this request was populated